Skip to content

 How Subscription Fatigue Works

-As subscription counts grow, your ability to track and evaluate them declines.
-This calculator totals your subscription spend, scores your fatigue, and identifies the lowest-value subscriptions to cancel first.
+As subscription counts grow, tracking and evaluating them becomes harder.
+This calculator totals subscription spend, scores fatigue level, and identifies the lowest-value subscriptions for potential cancellation.

 The Subscriptions That Slip Through the Cracks

 Many people find that the most expensive subscriptions are not the obvious ones.
-It is often the smaller charges — a few units or units here, a little more there — that accumulate quietly in the background.
+Smaller charges — a few units here, a little more there — tend to accumulate quietly in the background.
 Because they feel minor individually, they rarely trigger a second look.
-Over a full year, though, that picture changes considerably.
-It can help to list every subscription in one place, even the ones that feel too small to matter, and look at the annual figure rather than the monthly one.
-Seeing the yearly total is often the moment things click into perspective.
+Over a full year, the picture changes considerably.
+Listing every subscription in one place, even the ones that feel too small to matter, and reviewing the annual figure rather than the monthly one, can surface patterns.
+Seeing the yearly total often shifts perspective.

-One approach is to check bank statements going back three months rather than relying on memory alone.
-Most people underestimate their subscription count when asked off the top of their head.
+Checking bank statements going back three months rather than relying on memory alone tends to reveal more than recall.
+Most people underestimate their subscription count when asked directly.
 Free trials that converted to paid plans are particularly easy to overlook.
-This is worth considering especially with annual subscriptions, which only appear on statements once and are easy to forget about entirely.
-A periodic audit — even a rough one — tends to surface at least one or two surprises for most people.
+Annual subscriptions, which appear on statements once, are easy to forget about entirely.
+A periodic audit — even a rough one — often surfaces at least one or two items for most people.

 A worked example